Starkit-SPL/CameraWebots/README.md

 # CameraWebots
-Reading images from Nao v6 in Webots/
+Reading images from Nao v6 in Webots.